yonggqiii/it5100a-notes/src/railway_pattern/exercises.md

+![Updated][update-shield]
 # Exercises

-These exercises has questions that will require you to write code in Python and Haskell.
+These exercises have questions that will require you to write code in Python and Haskell.
 All your Python code should be written in a purely-functional style.

 ## Question 1